Mini Game Prompts (MGP)

-In this type of minigame, you’ll need to use on of the text commands you should be familiar with.
+In this type of minigame, you’ll need to use one of the text commands you should be familiar with.
 This one is the “/prize #” command.
-Unlike many situations in which you use just “/prize 1”, here you will using /prize 1-9.
-Meaning items will appear in the same prompt and you must shuffle between typing /prize 1, /prize 2. /prize 9 and so on.
+Unlike many situations in which you use just “/prize 1”, here you will use/prize 1-9.
+Meaning items will appear in the same prompt and you must shuffle between typing /prize 1, /prize 2. /prize 9, and so on.

-One of the most common items to fish out, is Carp.
+One of the most common items to fish out is Carp.
 Carp can be traded in at taverns or inns for coins or clan points.
 Many other types of fish can also be found, such as Crystalline Marlin.
-These are more rare, and are found based on the maps you decide to fish at.
+These are rarer and are found based on the maps you decide to fish at.

 One thing to keep in mind is that you’ll always need to have a fishing rod to accomplish these types of missions.
 Without a fishing rod equipped the M.O.B. will not allow you to activate fishing related events.

 Also similar to fishing, the prize is hidden in one or more of the prompts available, they stay active until they are interacted with.
-After finding the hidden prize, the prompt close and not reactivate.
-In this mini game it is required to have a shovel, or else you can’t interact with the prompt.
-If you are planning on being on the lookout for digging spots it is always a good ideas to have shovels handy.
+After finding the hidden prize, the prompt closes permanently.
+In this mini-game it is required to have a shovel, or else you can’t interact with the prompt.
+If you are planning on being on the lookout for digging spots it is always a good idea to have shovels at hand.
 Similar to bait, Shovels can be purchased from M.O.B. traders.

 This is very similar to the original concept for getting the item, but when the mission is to obtain an object from the dig site, the prompt WILL turn back on at a later time should you fail to find the item you’re looking for.
 Keep in mind, however, the dig location may shuffle to another spot in the same area, it will not be too far, so just make sure to comb the site.
 The item you are looking for will also shuffle among the prize list if the prompt opens up again.

-The last of this list of Minigames is, Harvesting.
+The third of this list of Mini games is Harvesting.
 Just like all the others, you guessed it, “/prize 1” and only “/prize 1”.
-Before you even think about harvesting, you’’ll need to get yourself the tool you need for it.
+Before you even think about harvesting, you’ll need to get yourself the tool you need for it.

 In the lands, every now and then a prompt will open.
-These locations can provide fruits, herbs, pollen or any other type of material related to harvesting.
+These locations can provide fruits, herbs, pollen, or any other type of material related to harvesting.
 When the area is “Farmable” you can use an item called a “spade”.
 (Farmable = with an available prompt.)
-After input the “/prize” command, the spade is removed, the item harvested is given and the prompt will close.
-It is important to understand this, because you need more spades for each attempt at harvesting, gathering, or farming.
+After inputting the “/prize” command, the spade is removed, the item harvested is given and the prompt will close.
+It is important to understand this because you need more spades for each attempt at harvesting, gathering, or farming.

-Every tree, plant, bush or farm gives a different item.
+Every tree, plant, bush, or farm gives a different item.
 Different plants give different materials.
-The location you used to gather the materials (Plants, Trees, Bushes, farm) are closed when harvested, but are likely to appear days later.
-Keep this in mind, if you want to be successful in harvesting, move around and search in the many ample foliage in the Defenders of the Cross Lands.
+The location you used to gather the materials (Plants, Trees, Bushes, farm) are closed when harvested but is likely to appear days later.
+Keep this in mind, if you want to be successful in harvesting, move around, and search in the many ample foliage in the lands.